jaimedantas/load-microservice/README.md

 ```
 ## Configuration
 The ``processing-time``
-property in the``application.yml`` defines the average processing time of each HTTP request takes in ms. You can also define the number of thread.
+property in the``application.yml`` defines the average processing time of each HTTP request takes in ms. The minimum value for the load is 50ms.
+You can also define the number of threads.

 ```
 micronaut: